IntroductionProgIS/Exercice2/README.md

 3. Setup the project properties to add the .jar from javafx to the project

 4. Create a run configuration for this project, inside Run As \> Run Configurations, with Main.java as the main class.
-Inside Arguments for this configuration, add inside the VM arguments : "--add-module=javafx.controls --add-module=javafx.fxml"
+Inside Arguments for this configuration, add inside the VM arguments : "--add-modules=javafx.controls --add-modules=javafx.fxml"

 5. Complete the project view by creating it inside SceneBuilder.
    * Create a file "sample.fxml" inside the application package, right click on it and select * Open in SceneBuilder *